rain1017/memdb/README.md

 ### Configure MemDB

-Copy default config file `node_modules/memdb-server/memdb.conf.js` to ~/.memdb, and modify it on your need.
+Copy default config file `node_modules/memdb-server/memdb.conf.js` to `~/.memdb/` (mkdir if not exist), and modify it on your need.
 Please read comments carefully.

 ### Start MemDB